| Overview | Start Page |

 Not all outputs can be previewed.

-The output folder may be cleared monthly—please save results you want to keep.
+The output folder should be cleared monthly to prevent slowdowns—please save results you want to keep in other folders.

 xzdb.help()

-(If you want to use it as one click, instead of open R)
+(If you want to use it as one click, instead of opening R)

-To make an quick start R file, put this two lines:
+To make a quick start R file, put these two lines:

 For example, it can be called Quick_Start.R.
-The next step is just setting up to run this file using R software(Not R-studio).
+The next step is just setting up to run this file using R (not RStudio).

 (Check examples at Appendix)